RustonSharp/BIVisualAnalyticsPlatform/CONFIG_GUIDE_EN.md

 ### Q1: How to configure database connection?

-A: Add database configuration in `datasource_config.yaml`, ensure:
+A: Add database configuration in `examples/datasource_config.yaml` or `config/datasources.yaml`, ensure:
 1. Database service is running
 2. Network connection is normal
 3. Username and password are correct